rsundqvist/id-translation/docs/documentation/translation-primer.rst

        ├── animals.csv
        └── humans.csv

-This example uses the API to construct the ``Translator`` instance, but the recommended way of creating instances are :ref:`translator-config`.
-Condensed versions for creating an equivalent ``Translator`` using the either the API or TOML configuration is available in the :ref:`notebooks` section.
+This example uses the API to construct the :class:`Translator` instance, but the recommended way of creating instances are :ref:`translator-config`.
+Condensed versions for creating an equivalent :class:`Translator` using the either the API or TOML configuration is available in the :ref:`notebooks` section.

 Call diagram
 ------------
-Green objects are ``Translator`` member functions.
-Red entities belong to the :attr:`~id_translation.Translator.fetcher`.
-Blue indicates a task that is delegated to an object owned by the ``Translator``.
-The ``Translator`` either performs or coordinates the majority of tasks involved in translation.
-A notable exception to this rule is the :ref:`placeholder mapping <fetcher-mapping-motivation>` subprocess, which is handled by :meth:`AbstractFetcher.map_placeholders <id_translation.fetching.AbstractFetcher.map_placeholders>`.
+The :class:`Translator` either performs or coordinates most task.
+A notable exception the :ref:`placeholder mapping <fetcher-mapping-motivation>` subprocess, which is handled internally by :meth:`AbstractFetcher.map_placeholders <fetching.AbstractFetcher.map_placeholders>`.

+* Green indicates a :class:`Translator` member function.
+* Red denotes :attr:`~Translator.fetcher` ownership.
+* Blue indicates a task that is delegated to an object owned by the :class:`Translator`.

+The diagram should be read top to bottom, left to right.

 .. figure:: ../_images/translation-flow.drawio.png

    Simplified call diagram for a translation task.
 Optional paths and error handling are omitted, as well as most details that are internal to the mapping and fetching processes.

-A :class:`~id_translation.fetching.PandasFetcher` is used in the example below, meaning that :attr:`~id_translation.fetching.PandasFetcher.sources` are resolved by searching for files in a given directory, and actually :meth:`fetching translations <id_translation.fetching.PandasFetcher.fetch_translations>` means reading files in this directory.
+A :class:`fetching.PandasFetcher` is used in the example below, meaning that :attr:`~types.HasSources.sources` are resolved by searching for files in a given directory, and actually :meth:`fetching translations <fetching.PandasFetcher.fetch_translations>` means reading files in this directory.

-Real applications typically use something like a :class:`SQL database <id_translation.fetching.SqlFetcher>` instead as the source.
+Real applications typically use something like a :class:`SQL database <fetching.SqlFetcher>` instead.
 Underlying concepts remain the same, no matter how translation data is retrieved.

 Translatable data
 -----------------